Kelvinchuks/Risk-Management-Policy/README.md

 Upon reviewing the compliance report, I found that some affected resources need to be addressed.
 I tackle the case based on severity level (High, Medium, Low).

 Here is the Link to the [Recommendation/remediation](https://github.com/Kelvinchuks/Risk-Management-Policy/blob/Kelvinchuks/Compliance%20report%20notes.pdf)

+## Updating Risk Management Policy

+After resolving the compliance issues, the fictitious bank began updating its risk management policy to reflect its migration to the cloud.
+The goal was to align the organisation’s risk policy with external regulations and avoid the negative impacts of non-compliance.
+I was tasked with revising the sections related to IT assets.
+Once again, I applied the NIST SP 800-53 framework to identify areas for improvement and recommend necessary updates.

+Here is the Link to the [Risk Management Policy]() I was asked to review

+Here is the Link to the [Improved Risk Management Policy]() I reviewed